alerta/nagios-alerta/README.md

 }
 ```

-3. define a Heartbeat service check to execute every minute:
+3. Define a Heartbeat service check to execute every minute and add it to `/etc/nagios3/conf.d/services_nagios2.cfg`:
 ```
 define service {
         hostgroup_name                  nagios-servers